Categoricity for an inferential $\omega$-logic and in $L_{\omega_1,\omega}$: Rules, Valuations and Logical Inferentialism

 \begin{definition}[Permissible Valuations] {\rm \begin{enumerate} \item A {\em valuation} is a function from a set $\Sigma$ of sentences to truth values.

-\item A {valuation} is {\em permissible} if it takes values on all quantifier free sentences in a given vocabulary, the resulting set of sentences is consistent\footnote{In particular, this prevents three sentences $f(a) =b, f(a) =c, b \neq c$ all being given the value true.}, and it preserves the soundness of the inference rules for identity (Definition~\ref{identity}).
+\item A {valuation} is {\em permissible} if it takes values on all quantifier free sentences in a given vocabulary, the resulting set of sentences is consistent\footnote{In particular, this prevents three sentences $f(a) =b, f(a) =c, b \neq c$ all being given the value true.}, and it preserves the soundness of the inference rules for identity and for propositional logic.

 \end{enumerate}} \end{definition}